mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 Anyway, either 60MB or 80MB of memory is not that much, and RAM is incredibly cheap nowdays.
-For example, if your network has 100 nodes, you only need 8GB of RAM, which - I assume any decent server should have (as a matter of fact, my old MacBook has 16GB RAM which could easily be used to automate a small to medium sized network, and I do know global networks much smaller than that, i.e., my personal computer would suffice to manage their entire infrastructure).
+For example, if your network has 100 nodes, you only need 8GB of RAM, which - I assume any decent server should have.
+As a matter of fact, my old MacBook has 16GB RAM which could easily be used to automate a small to medium sized network, and I do know global networks much smaller than that; in other words, my personal computer would suffice to manage their entire infrastructure. :-)

 Ingredients
 -----------

-1. The regular Minion to be installed and running on the server where the processes will be running.
+1. The regular Minion to be installed and running on the server where the Proxy processes will be running.
 2. (Derived from 1) Executing ``salt-call pillar.get devices`` on the regular Minion provides the list of devices to be managed.
+Again, this is up to you in what form, or from where to load this data (i.e., Pillar SLS file(s) or External Pillar, e.g., CSV file, SQL database, HTTP API etc.)
 3. The
    [``service.running``](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.service.html#salt.states.service.running)
-   State function.
+   State function -- check the documentation.

-Leveraging the power of the SLS, the state is as simple as:
+Leveraging the power of the SLS, the State is as simple as:

 ```sls
 {%- for device in pillar.devices %}